How to SEARCH this FAQ section? đ

 - - -

-Complete six races - Lisbon, Prague, Berlin, Copenhagen, Cardiff and Valencia - in the SuperHalfs series in any order, finish all six within a 60-month period (starting on the date of your first race), become a SuperRunner and earn a SuperMedal!
+Complete six races - Lisbon, Prague, Berlin, Copenhagen, Cardiff and Valencia - in the SuperHalfs series in any order, at any time, become a SuperRunner and earn a SuperMedal!

 2022 races (starting with the Prague Half Marathon on April 2, 2022) & onwards are valid, with the exception of Berlin in 2022 and 2023 (Berlin started in 2024).